Science, technology, engineering, and mathematics: Jobs

-In November 2012 the White House announcement before congressional vote on the STEM Jobs Act put President Obama in opposition to many of the Silicon Valley firms and executives who bankrolled his re-election campaign.
+In November 2012 the White House announcement before the congressional vote on the STEM Jobs Act put President Obama in opposition to many of the Silicon Valley firms and executives who bankrolled his re-election campaign.
 The Department of Labor identified 14 sectors that are "projected to add substantial numbers of new jobs to the economy or affect the growth of other industries or are being transformed by technology and innovation requiring new sets of skills for workers."
 The identified sectors were as follows: advanced manufacturing, Automotive, construction, financial services, geospatial technology, homeland security, information technology, Transportation, Aerospace, Biotechnology, energy, healthcare, hospitality, and retail.

 The Department of Commerce notes STEM fields careers are some of the best-paying and have the greatest potential for job growth in the early 21st century.
 The report also notes that STEM workers play a key role in the sustained growth and stability of the U.S. economy, and training in STEM fields generally results in higher wages, whether or not they work in a STEM field.

 In 2015, there were around 9.0 million STEM jobs in the United States, representing 6.1% of American employment.
-STEM jobs were increasing around 9% percent per year.
+STEM jobs were increasing by around 9% percent per year.
 Brookings Institution found that the demand for competent technology graduates will surpass the number of capable applicants by at least one million individuals.

 According to Pew Research Center, a typical STEM worker earns two-thirds more than those employed in other fields.

-Trajectories of STEM graduates in STEM and non-STEM jobs
+Recent progress

-According to the 2014 US Census "74 percent of those who have a bachelor's degree in science, technology, engineering and math — commonly referred to as STEM — are not employed in STEM occupations."
+According to the 2014 US census "74 percent of those who have a bachelor's degree in science, technology, engineering and math — commonly referred to as STEM — are not employed in STEM occupations."